 New!
 A redesign of the original traveling exhibit From Haven to Home: 350 Years of Jewish Life in America created by the American Jewish Historical Society – New England Archives from the original Library of Congress exhibit and is now on display at the Jewish Heritage Center of the New England Historic Genealogical Society, 99 Newbury Street, Boston.
-The exhibit is free and open to the public and will be on display from October 2016 through the end of January 2017.
+The exhibit is free and open to the public and will be on display from October 2016 through the January 5, 2017.
 There are several dates during this time when the exhibit will be down due to other events, so please call before coming: (617)226-1245.

 Enjoy the online exhibit information and materials seen here.